-As President of the Law Society of Newfoundland and Labrador for the 2019-2020 term, I am pleased to welcome you to the Law Society’s web site.
+As President of the Law Society of Newfoundland and Labrador for the 2023-2024 term, I am pleased to welcome you to the Law Society’s website.
 I hope that you find it useful and interesting.

 The Law Society is the regulatory body for the legal profession in the province and is governed by Benchers.
 The President acts as the Chair of meetings of Benchers, or Convocations.
 This word, Convocation, is used because of the Benchers’ authority to grant degrees in law.